kaiAsmOne/ELKAnalytics/README.md

 **About This Project**

 This repository contains information and configuration for building your own home network Analytics platform.
-Analytics that can run 24/7 without requiring much disk space or processing power.
+Analytics that can run 24/7 without requirinzg much disk space or processing power.
 Usually we only ad-Hoc / spot check logs or connections,
 missing out on equipment that "calls home" once every 4/8/48 Hours.
 Gaining this information has proven valuable insights on how devices share our privacy without you knowing.